Anzac Day in France

 Visit the Sir John Monash Centre

-The brand new Sir John Monash Centre (SJMC) in Villers-Bretonneux is a must-see for Australian visitors.
+The Sir John Monash Centre (SJMC) in Villers-Bretonneux is a must-see for Australian visitors.
 Opened on 24 April 2018, the Centre offers an outstanding Western Front experience for visitors.
 The Sir John Monash Centre tells Australia’s story of the Western Front in the words of those who served.
 Set on the grounds of the Australian National Memorial this cutting-edge multimedia centre reveals the Australian Western Front experience through a series of interactive media installations and immersive experiences.

 You can download the SJMC app prior to your visit.